-Though this holiday season may be more about physical distancing than holiday parties, with a proactive approach, we can all still make the best of it.
+Though this holiday season may be more risk assessment, with a proactive approach, we can all still make the best of it.
 It takes effort for growth and breaking problematic patterns.
 But it’s totally doable and well worth it.
 Stop the pattern of loneliness.
 For happiness and a safe and happy holiday!

 Debbie Jacobs is an advocate, writer, and healing specialist living in Alexandria, Virginia.
 She lived most of her adult life with a diagnosis of depression and anxiety, and then was diagnosed with bipolar.
 She speaks out on how self-improvement is life improvement and believes we all can live happy lives by making positive changes to ourselves.
 Her influences are Louise Hay, Napoleon Hill, Les Brown, and Tony Robbins.
 She does positivity life coaching and is in the process of writing her first book on her healing process of accomplishing positive thinking, positive effective coping skills, and healthy self-esteem—what she calls “freedom and happiness.”
 She shares her work to motivate, inspire, and help others make positive changes to themselves for their freedom and happiness, too.

 It starts with identifying our needs and communicating them clearly, so we can keep our mood stable and enjoy the festivities.
 We can create a holiday plan that serves us for years to come, starting now.
 Let’s focus on what we need and how we want to feel during every holiday season.
 It’s possible to...